benjholla/benjholla.github.io/_posts/2016-3-20-call-graph-construction-algorithms-explained.md

 Since a static dispatch is resolvable at compile time, we know exactly where to find the code for the method we are calling before we even run the program.
 In Java, calls to methods marked `static` and calls to constructors are both static dispatches.
 Since everything in Java is an object it makes sense that we should always know exactly where the code to construct new objects is located in our program.
 Methods that are marked static (class methods) do not require that we create an instance of an object to invoke the method.
 Every executable Java program has at least one static method, the main method, which makes sense because before we run the program we haven't created any new objects yet, but we still want to invoke some procedure to use as an entry point into the program.

-	// a static dispatch can be called directly on a Type without
+	// a static dispatch can be called directly on a type without
 	// an instance such as this hypothetical class method that
 	// runs a simulation procedure
 	Animal.runSimulation();